How Does Training Differ For Specific Dog Breeds?

 Positive reinforcement techniques:

-With these methods, your dog will rapidly discover that good deeds bring pleasant things about it. this will encourage them to behave well!
+With these methods, your dog will rapidly discover that good deeds bring pleasant things about it.
+This will encourage them to behave well!

 Training crates to create a safe area: